Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Frequency Scheduling and Resolution

+The filter resolution measurements shown in Fig.~\ref{fig:resolution} suggest a $\tan\delta$ of $6\,\text{--}\,9\times10^{-3}$, which is within the bounds estimated by experiments characterizing the SiN dielectric at Argonne and optical measurements of test structures on the deployment SLIM submodule wafers~\cite{Pan2023,robson2024}.
+The shift to lower frequency over the designed spectral band of the SLIM spectral channels may be partly a result of a lower dielectric constant from the value used in the simulations that guided capacitor fabrication (being as much as 15\% lower).
+Accounting for this possible discrepancy, the $\tan\delta$ may be as low as $\sim5\times10^{-3}$.

-The dielectric loss tangent of the SPT-SLIM structures compromises its performance in nearly every aspect, reducing optical efficiency, resolution, and increasing optical loading from the atmospheric emission lines that bookend the SLIM band.
+The dielectric loss tangent of the SPT-SLIM structures compromises its performance in nearly every aspect, reducing optical efficiency, resolution, and increasing optical loading from the atmospheric emission lines that bookend the SLIM band (particularly when coupled with the overall shift in the frequency bands).
+Lower spectral resolution reduces the resolution in redshift, and therefore reduces potential constraints on cosmological parameters.
+We expect significant improvements in this respect as we explore alternative low-loss dielectrics while we continue to iterate on our fabrication processes and expand our fabrication potential.